AWooldrige/woolie.co.uk/content/article/amazon-ec2-micro-instance-cpu-throttling.markdown

 </p>

 To gain a little more insight, an unscientific load test was performed.
-The test repeatadly performed an MD5 sum on a string (a task that should always use a similar number of CPU instructions), recording how many of those it could complete in 0.1 second.
+The test repeatedly performed an MD5 sum on a string (a task that should always use a similar number of CPU instructions), recording how many of those it could complete in 0.1 second.
 The test was performed over 10 minutes.